 GPS Shoes: Helping Lost Children and Alzheimer’s Patients

-Bertagna originally formulated the idea during the Elizabeth Smart case in 2002 to help locate missing children, but in the past ten years the uses of the technology have evolved.
+Bertagna originally formulated the idea of using GPS maps for child safety during the Elizabeth Smart case in 2002 to help locate missing children.
+In the past ten years the uses of the technology have evolved.
 He chose to design a shoe for dementia patients to avoid triggering the paranoia associated with the Alzheimer’s disease, as individuals often remove unfamiliar articles of clothing.

 How Do GPS Smart Shoes Work?